DevOpsPlayground/Hands-on-with-Continuous-Testing-using-Jenkins-and-Zalenium/README.md

  ![](images/runBO.png)

-You can view the Pipeline being run in BLue Ocean as before.
+You can view the Pipeline being run in Blue Ocean as before.
 At the end of the run your Blue Ocean should look similar to this:

  ![](images/stage2Run.png)